 Private Nebraska university to offer cannabis courses

-Doane University in Crete will offer the three-course program.
-Chemistry professor Andrea Holmes will help teach the certificate program, and she told the Omaha World-Herald that the industry is growing rapidly.
-She cited jobs across the country for cultivators, technicians, scientists, geneticists, administrators, salespeople, marketers and advertisers.
+Doane University in Crete will offer the three-course program, which will be taught in part by chemistry professor Andrea Holmes.
+She told the Omaha World-Herald that the industry is growing rapidly, citing jobs across the country for cultivators, technicians, scientists, geneticists, administrators, salespeople, marketers and advertisers.

 Comments